gteng-lambda/autoping/README.md

 # autoping
+This is a begginer project that I wanted to work on in order to get my metaphorical "foot in the door" with software/scripting

 AutoPing project for network logging and displaying successes and faults to a csv.

 This project uses the os package and the datetime package.